nansencenter/NERSC-HYCOM-CICE/docs/forcing.md

 ::::{dropdown} Submission script (multi-month or multi-year runs)

-The following script loops over all days in a year range, runs up to 12 `nemo_to_hycom.sh` processes in parallel, and skips dates where output already exists.
-The limit of 12 is memory-based: each job uses ~12 GB peak RAM, and 12 × 16 GB = 192 GB fits within the `preproc` node with headroom.
+The following script loops over all days in a year range, runs up to 16 `nemo_to_hycom.sh` processes in parallel, and skips dates where output already exists.
+The limit of 16 is memory-based: each job uses ~12 GB peak RAM, and 16 × 16 GB = 256 GB requested via `--mem-per-cpu=16GB`.
 Unlike regular compute nodes, the `preproc` queue has access to NIRD, so no copying of source files beforehand is needed.
 Save it as `nesting_job.sh` in `$WORK/<CONFIGNAME>/expt_<EXPT_ID>/` and submit from there (the `log/` directory must exist, which it does if you followed the experiment setup):